 Located on the south end of campus, the Cabin offers spectacular views of the Wenatchee River.
 The main floor is an open concept and it has a queen bed.
 There is an enclosed loft with an additional queen bed.
 The Cabin has one full bathroom and a kitchen.

-The Ridge House can be reached via a short trail from beyond the barn and is accessible by car by taking West Side Drive (it is slightly past the heart of campus on the right).
+The Ridge House can be reached via short trails from west of the barn or south of Homestead and is accessible by car by taking West Side Drive (slightly past the heart of campus on the right).

 A light and airy space tucked on the edge of campus, the Library was the original schoolhouse here in the Plain Valley, dating back to 1912.
 The downstairs houses classroom space as well as an impressive art and faith library, while the upstairs level features an all-gender dorm-style sleeping loft that can house up to nine guests.

-Yurt (please note: the Yurt is not available fall, winter, and early spring)
+(please note: the Yurt is only available late spring through early fall)

 The yurt provides rustic three-season housing with a stunning view of the sky.
 Restrooms and showers are located nearby in both the Centrum and Fiber Arts building.